Anzac Centenary Coordination Unit (ACCU) within Veterans SA

 Oral History and Digital Storytelling

-Mount Pleasant, Willunga, Mount Gambier, Port Augusta, the Riverland, Adelaide Hills, Port Lincoln, Yorke Peninsula, Victor Harbour, Clare Valley and the Fleurieu
+Mt Pleasant, Willunga, Mt Gambier, Pt Augusta, the Riverland, Adelaide Hills, Pt Lincoln, Yorke Peninsula, Victor Harbor, Clare Valley and the Fleurieu

 The Cheer Up Hut Club is a South Australian program support regional SA people researching their family’s ANZAC stories.
 The team collected ANZAC stories in collaboration with community members and preserved them in an Oral History collection.